lexi-lambda/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

 > Shotgun parsing necessarily deprives the program of the ability to reject invalid input instead of processing it.
 Late-discovered errors in an input stream will result in some portion of invalid input having been processed, with the consequence that program state is difficult to accurately predict.

-In other words, a program that does not parse all of its input up front runs the risk of acting upon on a valid portion of the input, discovering a different portion is invalid, and suddenly needing to roll back whatever modifications it already executed in order to maintain consistency.
+In other words, a program that does not parse all of its input up front runs the risk of acting upon a valid portion of the input, discovering a different portion is invalid, and suddenly needing to roll back whatever modifications it already executed in order to maintain consistency.
 Sometimes this is possible—such as rolling back a transaction in an RDBMS—but in general it may not be.

 It may not be immediately apparent what shotgun parsing has to do with validation—after all, if you do all your validation up front, you mitigate the risk of shotgun parsing.
 The problem is that validation-based approaches make it extremely difficult or impossible to determine if everything was actually validated up front or if some of those so-called “impossible” cases might actually happen.
 The entire program must assume that raising an exception anywhere is not only possible, it’s regularly necessary.